dagibbins186/School_District_Analysis/README.md

 !["SpendingPerStudent_ExcludeTH9th"](https://github.com/dagibbins186/School_District_Analysis/blob/main/Images/SpendingPerStudent_ExcludeTH9th.png)
 \
 \
 In the $630-$644 range, scores decreased about 6-7% for the % of students passing math, reading and overall.
-Notably, students who attended schools with lower per pupil spending (<$584 or $585-$629) did better than students who attended schools with high per pupil spending ($630-$640 or $645-675).
+Notably, students who attended schools with lower per pupil spending (<$584 or $585-$629) did better than students who attended schools with higher per pupil spending ($630-$640 or $645-675).